-Irvine’s versatility and expressive command of the woodwind family have led to collaborations with artists including Royal Canoe, David Braid, Nicole Lizée, and Don Amero, and regular performances with ensembles such as the Winnipeg Jazz Orchestra, Big City All Stars, and Still Crazy: The Paul Simon Tribute.
-He has also accompanied renowned acts including the Dirty Catfish Brass Band, Ron Paley Big Band, Papa Mambo, Mach 10, and the Royal Manitoba Theatre Company.
+His expressive command of the woodwind family has led to work with Royal Canoe, David Braid, Nicole Lizée, Ma-Anne Dionisio, and Don Amero, as well as regular performances with ensembles including the Juno award winning Winnipeg Jazz Orchestra, Big City All Stars, and Still Crazy: The Paul Simon Tribute.
+He has also appeared alongside groups such as the Dirty Catfish Brass Band, Ron Paley Big Band, and Mach 10, and has performed in productions with the Royal Manitoba Theatre Company.

 A highly sought-after educator, Irvine engages with ensembles and students as an adjudicator, mentor, and leader.
 His teaching positions include Professor of Saxophone Studies at Canadian Mennonite University, Sessional Lecturer at the University of Toronto, and Educator in the Louis Riel School Division.
 Irvine’s educational work spans theory, ear training, jazz composition and arranging, jazz pedagogy, ensemble instruction, and private lessons.